TosbackCgusBridge-Bot/CGUs-versions/Miniclip/Privacy Policy.md

 Play Games at Miniclip.com Empire A new kingdom awaits!
 Join a faction
 Fight for the crown!
-Lumberjack Your daily challenge Score 20,000 points
+TGMotox 3 Your daily challenge Score 100,000 points
+TGMotocross 3 Awesome video How to beat Ice Temple
-Lumberjack Games Bullfrog Poker Texas Hold’em!
+Watch it now!
+Bullfrog Poker Texas Hold’em!
 Show your poker face
 Go all-in!
 New games!
 Hit the homepage
 Great new games out now My Miniclip Credits